labarilem/labarilem.github.io/_posts/2023-10-14-automating-callbacks-to-async-migration-in-mocha-tests-1.md

 We showed how to implement our transformer with jscodeshift.
 It can effectively reduce the SW engineer's effort when migrating large Mocha test suites.

 You can find the full implementation and a ready-to-use script in the [ts-codemods](https://github.com/labarilem/ts-codemods) repository.
-If you have any questions/suggestions/ideas, please feel free to open an issue there!
+If you have any questions/suggestions/ideas, please feel free to open an issue there.

+See you at the [next article](https://marcolabarile.me/my%20projects/2023/10/13/automating-callbacks-to-async-migration-in-mocha-tests-2) of this series!